jmontp/rtplot/README.md

 # Install
-To isntall just the client (can only send data)
+To install just the client (can only send data)

 ```pip install better-rtplot```

 To install the client and the dependencies for the server.
 This is not recommended for smaller devices since some dependencies are large.

 ```pip install better-rtplot[server]```

 If you are using WSL, you need to install an xorg server such as [vcXsrv](https://sourceforge.net/projects/vcxsrv/) to see the plot.
 However, this should run in a native windows install of python.